 Turkish Shepherd salad is named after, you guessed it, shepherds in Turkey.
 Folklore says the shepherds would take a small portion of their crops home to make a simple summer salad before returning to work in the afternoon.

-Turkish Spices for Shepherd Salad Recipe
+Turkish Spices for This Recipe

 - Aleppo Pepper has a mild, fruity, and slightly smoky flavor.
 The heat is very mild, and the color is a vibrant red.
 The texture of Aleppo pepper is typically coarse and flakey.
 Aleppo pepper is named after the city of Aleppo in Syria, where it originated.